 The university was able to help Wilson build her leadership skills and knowledge base, which has propelled her forward in her career.
 She also built lifelong relationships with friends and mentors that she considers priceless.
 “Shenandoah is a hidden gem that has so much to offer to students in a variety of fields,” explained Wilson.

 Once graduating from Shenandoah, Wilson dove right into a development role as director of marketing and development at the Shenandoah Valley Discovery Museum in Winchester, Virginia.
-After six years with the Discovery Museum, she accepted a position as the regional director of development at Valley Health in Winchester, Virginia.
-As the regional director of development, Wilson solicits leadership and major gift charitable donations throughout her assigned functional and/or service areas.
-She also executes giving programs to include volunteer management, direct solicitations, memorial and direct mail appeals, and directly leads capital campaigns and endowment efforts at the regional hospitals.
+She is now the the foundation director for the Shenandoah Valley Westminster-Canterbury in Winchester, Virginia.
+Before her current position, Wilson was the regional director of development at Valley Health in Winchester, Virginia.
+As the regional director of development, Wilson solicited leadership and major gift charitable donations throughout her assigned functional and/or service areas.
+She also executed giving programs to include volunteer management, direct solicitations, memorial and direct mail appeals, and directly led capital campaigns and endowment efforts at the regional hospitals.